Dart-Code/Website/_docs/settings.md

 <br />
 **Default:** `"chrome"`.
 <br />
 Whether to launch external DevTools windows using Chrome or the system default browser.
+This setting is ignored for remote workspaces (including Docker, SSH, WSL).

 - `chrome` - Locate and launch Google Chrome from your system.
 - `default` - Use your systems default web browser.

 ### dart.devToolsLocation
-**Default:** `{default: beside}`.
+**Default:** `{default: beside, inspector: sidebar}`.
 <br />
-Which editor/column to open [Dart DevTools](https://dart.dev/tools/dart-devtools) pages in.
+Where to open [Dart DevTools](https://dart.dev/tools/dart-devtools) pages.

 ### dart.devToolsPort
 The port number to be used for the Dart DevTools (requires restart).